-This example shows how to use the Registration Estimator app to align a pair of images.
-The Registration Estimator offers several registration techniques using feature-based, intensity-based, and nonrigid registration algorithms.
-The following example shows one possible path to registering images with the app.
+This example shows how to align a pair of images using the Registration Estimator app.
+Registration Estimator offers several registration techniques using feature-based, intensity-based, and nonrigid registration algorithms.
+For more information, see Techniques Supported by Registration Estimator App.

 Create two misaligned images in the workspace.
-In this example,
+This example creates the moving image

 I = imread('cameraman.tif'); J = imrotate(I,-30);